jupyter-widgets/ipywidgets/docs/source/user_install.md

 JupyterLab extension.
 Depending on the version of JupyterLab you have installed, you may need to install [an older version](https://github.com/jupyter-widgets/ipywidgets/tree/master/packages/jupyterlab-manager#version-compatibility).

+If you install this extension while JupyterLab is running, you will need to refresh the page or restart JupyterLab before the changes take effect.

 **Note:** A clean reinstall of the JupyterLab extension can be done by first running the `jupyter lab clean` command which will remove the staging and static directories from the lab directory.
 The location of the lab directory